Ronald Lam

-Chiu Ting Ronald Lam (born February 13, 1991) is a retired Hong Kong figure skater.
+Ronald Lam Chiu Ting (born February 13, 1991) is a retired Hong Kong figure skater.
 He won three senior international medals and three national titles.
 He competed in the final segment at three ISU Championships, placing 20th at the 2010 World Junior Championships in The Hague, Netherlands; 13th at the 2015 Four Continents Championships in Seoul, South Korea; and 14th at the 2015 World Championships in Shanghai, China.
 Lam represented Canada before switching to Hong Kong in 2012.

 In May 2015, Lam graduated from the University of British Columbia with a Bachelor of Science degree in computer science.
 He received one Grand Prix assignment, to the 2015 Skate Canada International, but decided not to compete another season.
 He announced his retirement on July 24, 2015, looking to start a career beyond competitive figure skating.